fongandrew/hydeout/membership.md

 ### Registration

+First, follow the instructions below for paying the membership fee.

-To sign up, please fill in your details in the following [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSd-yKfzXl7B06AoOA5tbXK-QZtT-jFQ8pc5bxmodfTnWOc3dA/viewform?usp=sf_link).
+Once you have paid, please then fill in your details in the following [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSd-yKfzXl7B06AoOA5tbXK-QZtT-jFQ8pc5bxmodfTnWOc3dA/viewform?usp=sf_link).

-Once submitted, please follow the instructions below for paying the membership fee.

-Once both the form and payment are confirmed, you will recieve an email with your membership number.

 If you have an issues or questions, please contact the treasurer via: [treasurer@isbarch.org](mailto:treasurer@isbarch.org).